-Currently, GEMA has been given federal funding in order to establish a network of EOD bomb dogs for "on call" contact purposes involving various events (airshows, presidential visits, etc...).
-The idea of having availability of a bomb dog within one hour anywhere within the State is the goal.
-While a feasible network has already been established partially within the Atlanta & Savannah regions, funding has been given to the City of Albany for the development of the SWGA
+Currently, GEMA has been given federal funding in order to establish a network of EOD bomb dogs for "on call" contact purposes involving various events (airshows, presidential visits, etc.).
+Having a bomb dog available within one hour anywhere within the State is the goal.
+While a feasible network has already been established partially within the Atlanta & Savannah regions, funding has been given to the City of Albany for the development of the SWGA network.